Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 - Remove the previous logic that increased the DOM height by a fixed base plus per‑pane pixels.
 This prevented cases where the chart expanded vertically beyond its allocated space when RSI was enabled.
 File: `KLineChartComponent.jsx`.
 - Use the correct `removeIndicator({ ... })` filter form instead of passing a string id; remove by `paneId` for separate panes and by `name` for overlays.
 File: `KLineChartComponent.jsx`.

 **Result:** Toggling RSI shows/hides a dedicated RSI pane under the candles in candlestick mode.
+The RSI indicator displays three lines using periods 14, 10, and 21.
 This also improves behavior for MACD/ATR/etc.

 ## Layout Fix: TradingChart Height